edgarpf/aws-csaa-tips/README.md

 - You can store session state data on both DynamoDB and ElastiCache.

+- In Amazon RDS, failover is automatically handled so that you can resume database operations as quickly as possible without administrative intervention in the event that your primary database instance went down.
+When failing over, Amazon RDS simply flips the canonical name record (CNAME) for your DB instance to point at the standby, which is in turn promoted to become the new primary.

 - Amazon RDS automatically performs a failover in the event of any of the following:

    * Loss of availability in primary Availability Zone
    * Loss of network connectivity to primary